alan-turing-institute/PDSampler.jl/docs/src/techdoc/structure.md

 A few design choices have been made and should be respected (or modified with a good reason and this section scrapped):

 * `Float` stands for `Float64` assuming that everything is done on 64-bit architecture.
-* When possible, abstract types are created to suggest a hierarchy of type.
-This also helps generalisation (see for example in `geometry.jl`, abstract type: `Domain` and `Unconstrained <: Domain`)
+* When possible, abstract types are created to suggest a hierarchy of types.
+This helps readability and generalisation (see for example in `ippsampler.jl`, abstract type: `IPPSamplingMethod` and `Thinning <: IPPSamplingMethod` and `LinearBound <: Thinning`)

 ## Source files